jonasAthiele/BrainReconfiguration_Intelligence/README.md

 ### Replication analysis

-For the replication analysis done in the paper the scripts should be run in the following order:
+For the replication analysis done in the paper, the scripts should be run in the following order:

 1.	`get_init_parameters_replication` - Script for defining parameters for analysis